Found A Stray or Loose Animal?

 - A pet is considered personal property.
 You cannot keep a stray animal.
 Pet owners can press criminal charges against someone who keeps their animal.

 - Distraught pet owners count on thoughtful neighbors to return their pet.

 - The only way to legally keep the dog you found is to adopt it from County Animal Services.

 Please follow these steps to help the pet go home as soon as possible:

 - If the dog has a San Diego County Animal Services license, the tag has six numbers on it.
 Call us at (619) 767-2675 to get the owner’s phone number.

 - If you found a dog with a license from another agency, please call us.
 We will try to reunite the dog with its family.

 You may be able to find the owner’s phone number by entering the six-digit license number here:

 - If you find a dog without a license tag, please bring it to one of our shelters.
 It may have a microchip we can scan to get the owner’s name and phone number.
 We will also place the dog's picture on our website and in our shelters where the owner can find it.

-- Use the free application Finding Rover.
-Take a picture of the dog you found and upload it to this app.
+- Take a picture of the dog you found and upload it to your Found Reports.

 - If you are interested in adopting this dog, please ask us to put a Finders’ Hold on it for you.
 If the owners do not claim the dog, you will be first in line to adopt it.